ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_varnish/README.md

 in place, a warning will appear :
 ```
 Please check your varnish rules , the regex ^an-already-inserted/rule you are trying to flush is not valid.
-We suggest you review and save your regex rules again using the documentation available and the
+We suggest you review and save your regex rules again using the documentation available.
-"Check Scope" button.
 In case of doubt, please contact your site administrator or the devops team.
 ```